chengpengzhao/Zcp-s-PGP-Signatures/README.md

 - Public Key
 [Zcp's PGP keys](./Zcp_PGP.pub)

-**Notice that I haven't and will not upload my PGP keys to any key server, so if you found my PGP keys on any other places, it must be done by other people**
+**Notice that I haven't and will not upload my PGP keys to any key servers, so if you found my PGP keys on any other key servers, just don't trust it**

 ## Usage